Match Play RandA Rule 3.2

 (1) Winning a Hole.
 A player wins a hole when:

-- The concedes the hole, or
+- The opponent concedes the hole, or

-- The gets the (loss of hole).
+- The opponent gets the general penalty (loss of hole).

 (2) Tying a Hole.
 A hole is tied (also known as “halved”) when: